Bicuspid Aortic Valve

 What is bicuspid aortic valve?

 Bicuspid aortic valve is a type of abnormality in the aortic valve in the heart.
-In bicuspid aortic valve, the valve has only two small parts, called leaflets, instead of the normal three.
-This condition is present from birth.
+In bicuspid aortic valve, the valve has only 2 small parts (leaflets), instead of the normal 3.
+This condition can be present from birth (congenital).
+In some cases, a person can have 3 leaflets but 2 leaflets become fused together over time.
+This is a condition called functional bicuspid valve.
 It can occur with other heart defects.

-The heart’s ventricles are the two lower chambers of the heart.
+The heart’s ventricles are the 2 lower chambers of the heart.
 The left ventricle pumps oxygenated blood to the body.
 It connects to the aorta, the main blood vessel leading to the body.
-Between the left ventricle and the aorta is the aortic valve, one of the heart’s four valves.
-These valves help the blood flow through the heart’s four chambers and out to the body.
+Between the left ventricle and the aorta is the aortic valve, 1 of the heart’s 4 valves.
+These valves help the blood flow through the heart’s 4 chambers and out to the body or into the lungs.

-The aortic valve normally has three small parts, called leaflets.
-Sometimes, two leaflets develop instead of three.
+The aortic valve normally has 3 small parts, called leaflets.
+Sometimes, 2 leaflets develop instead of 3.
 These leaflets may be thicker and stiffer than normal, too.
 That may cause aortic stenosis.
 In aortic stenosis, the valve won’t open as easily as it should when the heart squeezes.
 The left side of the heart has to work much harder than it normally would to get blood out to the body.
 Over time, this can damage the heart muscle.

 Sometimes, the bicuspid aortic valve is leaky.
-That allows blood to flow back into the heart when the heart relaxes, instead of flowing forward into the body the way it should.
+This lets blood to flow back into the heart when the heart relaxes, instead of flowing forward into the body the way it should.
 This process is called aortic regurgitation.
 It can also make the heart work harder.

 Only a small portion of people have a bicuspid aortic valve.
-But it is one of the most common heart defects present from birth.
-It is more common in boys than in girls.
+But it's one of the most common heart defects present from birth.
+It's also more common in boys than in girls.

 What causes bicuspid aortic valve?

 No one knows exactly what causes most cases of bicuspid aortic valve.
-Somehow, the valve does not develop normally before birth.
+Researchers think that some types of inherited disorders can be linked to bicuspid aortic valve disease.
+Somehow, the valve doesn't develop normally before birth.

 Bicuspid aortic valve tends to run in families.
-So it may result from gene defect.
+So it may result from a gene defect.
+Experts advise that parents, brothers, sisters, and children (first-degree relatives) of someone who has a bicuspid aortic valve be evaluated with an echocardiogram.
+Identifying and monitoring the condition may help lower the risk for possible complications in the future.
 Researchers are still trying to learn more about the specific genes involved.
-It might also happen if a mother is exposed to certain infections or drugs while pregnant.
+It might also happen if a mother is exposed to certain infections or medicines while pregnant.

-Certain factors can make the bicuspid aortic valve more likely to have problems.
+Certain factors can make acquired bicuspid aortic valve more likely to have problems.
 Some of these are:

 - High cholesterol levels